Senate investigation shows scam victims hit with tax bills on money stolen from them

 Casey decried his Republican colleagues for making victims “pay taxes on their stolen savings to offset fat cat tax breaks.”
 The report asserts that the Republican tax law “did not deliver for the middle class, while it piled on penalties for those who had responsibly saved for retirement.”

-Sen. Mike Braun (Ind.), the ranking Republican on the aging committee, and Sen. Steve Daines (R-Mont.), a member of the tax-writing Finance Committee, did not respond to requests for comment.
+Indiana Sen. Mike Braun, the ranking Republican on the aging committee, and Sen. Steve Daines, R-Mont., a member of the tax-writing Finance Committee, did not respond to requests for comment.

 Congressional Republicans have previously argued that eliminating the deduction was part of a broader push to overhaul the tax code.
 The move helped raise the resources needed to cut corporate tax rates and make many other changes, they said, including lowering individual rates and increasing the standard deduction, which ups the amount of tax-free income families can earn.